M113 armored personnel carrier: Nicknames

 The M113 has received a variety of nicknames over the years.
 The South Vietnamese Army (ARVN) called it the "green dragon".
 United States troops tended to refer to the M113 simply as a "113" (spoken as "one-one-three"), or a "track".
 The Israel Defense Forces employ the M113 in many different variants, all designed in Israel, and have given each of them official names, from the baseline "Bardelas" (lit.
 Cheetah) to the "Nagmash" (Hebrew acronym equivalent to "APC"), "Nagman", and "Kasman" variants for urban combat up to the "Zelda" and "Zelda 2", which are fitted with ERA-suites.

 The Australian Army refers to its M113A1s as "buckets", "bush taxis" and modified M113A1s fitted with 76 mm turrets as "beasts".
 The German Army has various nicknames, depending on location and branch of service, including "elephant shoe", "Tank Wedge" and "bathtub".
 In Spain's Army it is known as "TOA", the acronym of Transporte Oruga Acorazado, which is Spanish for Armored Tracked Carrier.
+In the Ukrainian Army it is called "Emka" (M).